 - call your business

-- fill in a contact form
+- fill out an inquiry form

 Your primary competitors are businesses in your industry that serve the same audience as you and that provide seemingly the same types of goods and services.